 Over the years, I’ve gained some perspective.
 Perspective on people and brands and their inextricable connection to capitalism.
 I learned early on that building business is both science and art.
 It requires a commitment to both revenue and relevance – something I’ve been doing for some time.
-I built a $170M integrated agency working with some of the world’s finest brands in the world.
-I am a co-founder of an investment bank.
-I do M&A and work with private equity and venture capital.
+I built a $170M integrated agency working with some of the finest brands in the world.
+I co-founded an investment bank.
+I’ve done M&A and work with private equity and venture capital.
 I’ve shepherded a public .com out of receivership, done start-ups, turn-arounds, transformations and managed culture change.
 And I remember what it’s like to blow up when the tech bubble burst in 2001.
 No doubt, a bit of an eclectic skill set.
 But it more than adds up when considering a holistic approach to building brands and building business.
 Being a good leader, getting the most creativity out of oneself and others, and doing brilliant work all require understanding the big picture.

 Along the way, I try to remember a few simple truths:

 While capitalism makes the world go around, marketing makes capitalism go around.

 Successful companies make their culture and their people a priority.
 Employees are their first constituency.